fdmanana/couchfoo/README.md

 It also allows to grab an existing header from a database file and append a copy of it to the end of that same database file.
 These two main features make it an useful tool to help recover corrupted database files and hack on the core database engine.
+The output is in JSON, so that it can be consumed and used by other tools.

 Some of the things it currently does: